-The term "expedited" can be misleading: reviews of this type are not "quicker" or conducted with less rigor, rather fewer reviewers are required.
+The term "expedited" can be misleading: reviews of this type are not fast-tracked or conducted with less rigor, rather fewer reviewers are required.

-Expedited review can be considered when research activities present no more than minimal risk to human subjects and involve only procedures listed in one or more of the nine categories identified in the regulations or for minor changes to previously approved research.
+Expedited review may be considered when research activities present no more than minimal risk to human subjects and involve only procedures listed in one or more of the nine categories identified in the regulations, or for minor changes to previously approved research.

 Investigators are reminded that the standard requirements for informed consent (or its waiver, alteration, or exception) also apply to expedited review.